 Let’s be clear, hiring is always hard.

-But it’s even more challenging in today’s world where we have increased competition and a labor market not bound by geography; a global skills shortage; and unprecedented economic volatility spurred by COVID-19.
+But it’s even more challenging in today’s world where we have increased competition and a labor market not bound by geography; a global skills shortage; and unprecedented economic volatility.

 Common wisdom shared throughout the business world has been to hire based on a candidate’s technical and soft skills.
 This certainly makes sense.
 Trying to prevent a bad hire, companies look for someone who has experience in every area.
 This becomes more common the closer you get to the executive suite, but it’s also seen with entry-level roles.